Where is the Old Spanish National Historic Trail?

-ACCESS: Visitors can follow parts of the original trail on public lands and approximate other parts by driving the roads that travel near the historical route.
+Visitors can follow parts of the original trail on public lands and approximate other parts by driving the roads that travel near the historical route.
 However, many parts of the original trail are privately owned, have been destroyed by development, are under plow, cross mountains, and cross American Indian tribal reserves.
 Unless clearly marked, there is no public trail access across private property and reserves.
 Before entering those lands, you must locate the owners and ask their permission.
 Where can I get my Passport stamped?
-Go to the Passport for Your National Parks web page on this website for stamp locations in New Mexico, Colorado, Utah, Arizona, Nevada, and California.
+Visit Passport for Your National Parks for stamp locations in New Mexico, Colorado, Utah, Arizona, Nevada, and California.